Joseph Scelsi Intermodal Transportation Center: Scelsi Intermodal Transportation Center

 In the late 1980s, local officials began to consider constructing a new station to serve both Amtrak trains and the Berkshire Regional Transit Authority, which had taken over private bus services in the area in 1974.
 Between 1993 and 1999, BRTA administrator Diane Smith worked to advance plans for an intermodal transit center.
 A study completed in January 1998 provided cost-benefit analysis and preliminary costs and recommended eight sites for further study.
 Based on this, Congressman John W. Olver obtained $8.615 million in federal earmarks to fund the project; the state provided the 20% local match to reach the full $11 million cost.

 The Wallace Floyd Design Group was responsible for the station's architecture.
 Groundbreaking was held in August 2002; completion was originally scheduled within a year but delayed due to an unusually cold winter and the primary steel supplier going bankrupt.
 The station officially opened on November 22, 2004.
 Olver and Senator Edward Kennedy placed bricks from the 1914 Union Station into the columns of the new station.
 The building was named after Joseph Scelsi for his activism regarding Union Station.

 The Scelsi ITC houses BRTA offices, a waiting room, concession vendors, and other office tenants.
 The second floor of the building houses two classrooms used by Berkshire Community College and Massachusetts College of Liberal Arts.
-On May 19, 2013, the Pittsfield Visitor's Center moved into the first floor of the ITC, to be staffed by local volunteers.
+On May 19, 2013, the Pittsfield Visitor Center moved into the first floor of the ITC, to be staffed by local volunteers.

 In May 2018, the Massachusetts Senate approved funds for a pilot of the Berkshire Flyer, a seasonal extension of one weekend Amtrak Empire Service round trip to Pittsfield.
 The trial service, modeled on the CapeFLYER, was originally scheduled to begin in June 2020.
-Initial service consisted of one Friday afternoon train to Pittsfield and a return trip on Sunday afternoon, though an additional northbound train was added for the 2024 season.
+Initial service consisted of one Friday afternoon train to Pittsfield and a return trip on Sunday afternoon, though an additional northbound train was added for the 2024 season, and an additional southbound trip was added in 2026.
 After delays due to the COVID-19 pandemic in the United States, the pilot was rescheduled for summer 2022 and 2023.
 The first trip departed July 8, 2022.

-Pittsfield is a proposed stop on East-West Rail, which would provide intercity passenger service between Boston and Pittsfield.
+Pittsfield is a proposed stop on East-West Rail, which would provide intercity passenger service between Boston and Albany, via Pittsfield.